Julia Hur

 S853

-Julia Hur is an Associate Professor of Management and Organizations at NYU Shanghai and a Global Network Assistant Professor at the Leonard N. Stern School of Business at NYU.
-She teaches courses including Negotiation Fundamentals, Collaboration, Conflict, and Negotiation, and Management and Organizations.
-She holds a PhD in Management and Organizations from the Kellogg School of Management at Northwestern University and an MA in Social Sciences from the University of Chicago.
+Julia Hur is an Associate Professor of Management and Organizations at NYU Shanghai and a Global Network Associate Professor at the Leonard N. Stern School of Business at NYU.
+Professor Hur holds a PhD in Management and Organizations from the Kellogg School of Management at Northwestern University.
+She has taught courses on leadership, negotiation, and organizational behavior for the Executive MBA, MBA, and undergraduate programs, and has provided consulting to leaders and professionals across various government agencies and industries.

 Select Publications